Copyright © 1997-2020,2021 by Thomas E. Dickey

 Though the oldest of these scripts (for saving build-logs from dbmalloc) dates back to 1995, they have evolved in stages.
 Initially, I would do test-builds and, after verifying the results, possibly discard the logs.
 However, for several years I have collected the logs, adding them to my source repository to compare.

-As of January 2016, I have 5488 log-files (with 383 marked to denote systems where I can no longer build).
+As of January 2016, I had 5488 log-files (with 383 marked to denote systems where I could no longer build).
 My collection has grown to 10,717 files as of May 2021, with 61% marked as obsolete.
 Some builds produce multiple log-files, and I have build-scripts for about 50 programs.
 There are also a lot of machines to build with.
 The log files are checked into RCS, of course, so that I can compare successive builds and fix problems.

 Build the program (within its working directory), with the most common configuration(s).
 As part of the process, install and uninstall the program (to a location in the build-tree).